Purchases made through links earn us a small commission, at no extra cost to you.

 - free mountain excursions to Rigi, Schilthorn, Stanserhorn, and Stoos

-- a 50% discount on many other mountain lifts
+- up to 50% discount on many other mountain lifts

 - free admission to more than 500 museums